jyotijoey/jyotijoey/README.md

 I can develop and deploy a fully functional web application from scratch using languages like ***HTML, JS and CSS***.
 I have built and will continue building my skills to be proficient at ***MERN stack development***.
 I have built 24 projects (and counting) using JS frameworks ***react.js*** and ***nodes.js*** combined with ***mongoDB*** database and ***express***, as per the project requirement.
 With my knowledge of ***hyper*** and multiple ***npm packages***, I can add different features and functionality in my web based app and deploy it on platforms like ***firebase and heroku***.

-Other significant libraries, tools and technologies that I have used in my projects:-
+<h1>Other significant libraries, tools and technologies that I have used in my projects:-</h1>

 1. Socket.io to create a real-time video calling app and chat application.
 2. Pusher to create a real-time chat application without the use of js library.